-How do we know when you have control of the music in the shop?
+How do we know when you have control of the music at an event?

-If the music in the shop could be described as “AM Gold”, “Uplifting Trance” or “Outlaw Country” it’s probably mine.
+If the music could be described as “AM Gold”, “Uplifting Trance” or “Outlaw Country”, it’s probably mine.

 What’s your dream job if you weren’t working at Peace Coffee?